JustSift/ReSift/docs/main-concepts/how-to-define-fetches.md

 const makeConfigurationFetch = defineFetch({
   displayName: 'Get Configuration',
   make: () => ({
-    // NOTE: this is a "singleton" fetch because the key array is empty
-    //   👇
     key: [],
     request: () => ({ http }) =>
       http({
         method: 'GET',